The kit’s test suites run with the standard dotnet test command. Three layers, three different speed profiles, one set of commands.

 # Architecture tests only — fast, no containersdotnet test src/Tests/Architecture.Tests/

-# Integration tests only — Docker must be runningdotnet test src/Tests/Integration.Tests/Filter by name
+# Integration tests only — Docker must be runningdotnet test src/Tests/Integration.Tests/

 # Single test classdotnet test --filter "FullyQualifiedName~ProductsEndpointTests"